 I don’t have any worries about my future: statisticians are scarce, and wherever data are collected, an applied statistician is more than welcome.”

 The two-year master’s programme in Statistical Science provides you with a thorough introduction to the general philosophy and methodology of statistical modelling and data analysis.
 The programme consists of a core programme shared by all students, and specialisation specific courses, electives, an internship or research project and master’s thesis.
 You can specialise in either life and behavioural sciences, where the emphasis is on the application in multidisciplinary environments, or in data sciences where you focus more on data mining, pattern recognition and deep learning.

 Read more about the Statistical Science for the Life and Behavioural Sciences programme.

-Discover why our students choose the Statistical Science master's programmeThis video can not be shown because you did not accept cookies.
-You can leave our website to view this video.
+Discover why our students choose the Statistical Science master's programmeThis video cannot be shown because you did not accept cookies.
+Please accept cookies or leave our website to view this video.